Privacy Policy

 We automatically collect error data to maintain service quality:

-- Session replay on errors — when a JavaScript error occurs, we capture a replay of the browser session leading up to the error.
+- Session replay on errors β when a JavaScript error occurs, we capture a replay of the browser session leading up to the error.
 This replay includes DOM snapshots (the visual state of the page), mouse movements, clicks, and console output.
 Session replays are captured ONLY when an error occurs (not during normal usage) and are used solely to diagnose and fix technical issues.
-Session replays do not capture text you type into password fields.
+Session replays do not capture text you type into password fields or payment fields.

 Error tracking does not include your name, email, phone number, or call content in standard error reports.
 Session replay data may include page content visible at the time of the error.